scalar-labs/scalardb-samples/spring-data-sample/README.md

 ### Initial data

-After the containers have loaded, you need to load the initial data by running the following command:
+After the containers have started, you need to load the initial data by running the following command:

 ```shell
 $ ./gradlew run --args="LoadInitialData"